JHudd435/nameCreator/README.md

 A python name generator for Windows.

 This is a python package for name generation.
 It can generate names from different countries, and can generate both male and female names.
-Current nationalities: "american", "russian", "spanish", "italian", "german", "french", "swedish", "finnish", "japaneser" (japanese romanized), and "japanese".
+Nationalities: "american", "russian", "spanish", "italian", "german", "french", "swedish", "finnish", "japaneser" (japanese romanized), and "japanese".
 Will be adding Chinese and Japanese by release 1.0.0.
 Also will split spanish into mexican, latino, and spanish.
-Many of the name sets come from https://github.com/ironarachne/namegen.

 ## Installation